THE MONOKROMATIK DECODE

 Our editorial read across the four dimensions we use to assess creative work — an authorship-weighted Cultural-Signal Score, reflecting judgement, not a measured metric.

-Ize owns the house, the name, and the loom: fabric is woven by a Nigerian team he employs in Ilorin, not bought finished.
-That vertical craft ownership is the moat — but the 2022 investor split exposed how thin the capital under that ownership was.
+Ize owns the house, the name and the loom; the cloth is woven by a Nigerian team he employs in Ilorin rather than bought finished.
+That is real control of the hardest-to-own part of the chain.
+Capped at 4 because the capital layer was external and proved decisive — the 2022 IFFAC split put the whole house on hiatus.

 THE CONTEXT